 The Board of Directors steers the Group's business direction.
 It is responsible for formulating the Group's long-term strategies, setting business development goals, assessing results of management policies, monitoring the management's performance and ensuring effective implementation of risk management measures on a regular basis.

-The Board currently comprises 11 directors, including 4 executive directors, 3 non-executive directors and 4 independent non-executive directors.
-The non-executive directors, more than half of whom are independent, play an important role in the Board.
-Accounting for about half of the Board members, they are experienced professionals in their respective fields.
+The Board currently comprises 9 directors, including 3 executive directors, 3 non-executive directors and 3 independent non-executive directors.
+The non-executive directors, one half of whom are independent, play an important role in the Board.
+Accounting for more than one half of the Board members, they are experienced professionals in their respective fields.
 They are responsible for ensuring that the Board maintains high standards of financial and other mandatory reporting as well as providing adequate checks and balances for safeguarding the interest of the shareholders of the Company and the Group as a whole.

 The Audit Committee is accountable to the Board and assists the Board in meeting its responsibilities in ensuring an effective and adequate system is in place for internal controls and risk management system, and for meeting its external financial reporting obligations and compliance with other legal and regulatory requirements.
 The Audit Committee also reviews and monitors the scope and effectiveness of the work of external auditors.